Lillie Langtry: Cultural influence and portrayals

 Langtry is suggested as an inspiration for Irene Adler, a character in the Sherlock Holmes fiction of Sir Arthur Conan Doyle.
 In "A Scandal in Bohemia", Adler bests Holmes, perhaps the only woman to do so.

 Langtry is used as a touchstone for old-fashioned manners in Preston Sturges's comedy The Lady Eve (1941), in a scene where a corpulent woman drops a handkerchief on the floor and the hero ignores it.
 Jean (Barbara Stanwyck) begins to describe, comment, and anticipate the events that we see reflected in her hand mirror: "The dropped kerchief!
 That hasn't been used since Lillie Langtry ... you'll have to pick it up yourself, madam ... it's a shame, but he doesn't care for the flesh, he'll never see it."

 Lillie Langtry is the inspiration for The Who's 1967 hit single "Pictures of Lily", as mentioned in Pete Townshend's 2012 memoir Who I Am.
 Dixie Carter portrays Langtry as a "songbird" and Brady Hawkes' love interest in Kenny Rogers' 1994 Gambler V: Playing for Keeps, the last of the Gambler series for CBS that started in 1980.
 Langtry is depicted as a singer, not an actress, and Dixie Carter's costuming appears closer to Mae West than anything Langtry ever wore.

-In The Simpsons 1994 episode, "Burns' Heir", the auditions are held in the Lillie Langtry Theater on Burns' estate.
+In The Simpsons 1994 episode "Burns' Heir", the auditions are held in the Lillie Langtry Theater on Burns' estate.

 Langtry is a featured character in the play Sherlock Holmes and the Case of the Jersey Lily by Katie Forgette.
 In this work, she is blackmailed over her past relationship with the Prince of Wales, with intimate letters as proof.
 She and Oscar Wilde employ Sherlock Holmes and Dr. Watson to investigate the matter.

 Places connected with Lillie Langtry

+Residences and historical namesakes

 When first married (1874), Edward and Lillie Langtry had a property called Cliffe Lodge in Southampton, Hampshire.
-Langtry lived at 21 Pont Street, London from 1890 to 1897, and had with her eight servants at the 1891 census.
+In 1876 they rented an apartment in Eaton Place, Belgravia, London.
+From early 1878 they lived at 17 Norfolk Street (now 19 Dunraven Street) in Mayfair, London.
+Langtry lived at 21 Pont Street, London, from 1890 to 1897, and had with her eight servants at the 1891 census.
 Although from 1895 the building was operated as the Cadogan Hotel, she would stay in her former bedroom there.
 A blue plaque (which erroneously states that she was born in 1852) on the hotel commemorates this, and the hotel's restaurant is named 'Langtry's' in her honour.

 A short walk from Pont Street was a house at number 2 Cadogan Place where she lived in 1899.
 From 1886 to 1894, she owned a house in Manhattan at 362 West 23rd Street, a gift from Frederick Gebhard.